Connect with us

 Engineering marvel

-The bridge project involved construction of pile foundations and a Bailey bridge (a short-term bridge of lattice steel designed for assembly from prefabricated parts) with movable steel bridge at the middle of the channel to allow movement of ships.
+The bridge project involved the construction of pile foundations and a Bailey bridge (a short-term bridge of lattice steel designed for assembly from prefabricated parts) with a movable steel bridge at the middle of the channel to allow the movement of ships.

 The bridge was opened to pedestrians on January 1, 2021.
 PHOTO | COURTESY